mirror/dd-wrt/src/router/curl-static/docs/CODE_STYLE.md

       /* clearly a youngster */
     }

+You may omit the braces if they would contain only a one-line statement:

+    if(!x)
+      continue;

-When we write functions however, the opening brace should be in the first column of the first line:
+For functions the opening brace should be on a separate line:

     int main(int argc, char **argv)
     {